_[Hero CTF 2022]_ - Web3 Challenges

 The contract looks quite simple.
 There are:

-• a get_flag_part_one function which uses the require keyword to check if the caller has accepted the contract rules.
+keyword to check if the caller has accepted the contract rules. - a

 Implementing The Solution With Python Web3